 Krissy Chin was born and raised in New York.
-Throughout my childhood, I was always highly competitive and engaged in sports, which continued into high school, where I was a 3-Varsity athlete and captain earning honors.
-I was propelled into health and fitness when both of my parents were diagnosed with cancer.
+Throughout her childhood, she was always highly competitive and engaged in sports, which continued into high school, where she was a 3-Varsity athlete and captain earning honors.
+She was propelled into health and fitness when both of her parents were diagnosed with cancer.
 They both battled hard and later lost their lives to the awful disease.
-I was then further determined and motivated to approach life in a healthy, positive, and upward direction while inspiring and helping others along the way.
-I graduated Valedictorian from Touro College (Bayshore, New York) in 2000 with a Masters of Science in Physical Therapy/Bachelors of Science in Health Sciences with Summa Cum Laude Honors.
-I have been in practice as a Physical Therapist since 2000 after graduating Valedictorian with the highest GPA ever recorded in the school’s history (3.972/4.0).
+She was then further determined and motivated to approach life in a healthy, positive, and upward direction while inspiring and helping others along the way.
+She graduated Valedictorian from Touro College (Bayshore, New York) in 2000 with a Masters of Science in Physical Therapy/Bachelors of Science in Health Sciences with Summa Cum Laude Honors.
+She has been in practice as a Physical Therapist since 2000 after graduating Valedictorian with the highest GPA ever recorded in the school’s history (3.972/4.0).

 Your very first NPC competition was in 2003.
 Can you tell us about your overall experience?
 What and/or who inspired your decision to become a fitness model and compete?